 Earning TC through resort purchases appear to be greatly accelerated as some of the resources I read suggested it had been 1 TC per $5 as early as January this year.
 But now Caesars is advertising the opportunity to earn 1 TC for every $1 spent at its hotels and at participating restaurants and shops.

 Total Rewards members with Platinum, Diamond, and Seven Stars status (i.e., anyone but entry-level Gold members) can earn 100 TC for every stay — up to 2,500 TC per year — at a Starwood hotel after linking their SPG and Total Rewards accounts.
 By requiring some status up front it essentially prevents you from stumbling into status by accident through Starwood stays alone.
 It does help existing Total Rewards elites keep their status, but it’s an interesting sign of how far the two programs go to prevent any semblance of a status match.
 Fortunately the earning process for eligible members is pretty automatic and easy to set up.
-Once you log in to your Total Rewards account, visit the alliance page and enter your SPG number.
+Update: The partnership with SPG has ended, but you can still learn about other Total Rewards partners.

 Finally, Total Rewards offers bonus TC when you earn a certain number in one “day,” measured from 5 AM to 4:59 AM the following morning.
 This has lead to what is called “Diamond in a Day” whereby if you earn 5,000 TC you can get 10,000 bonus TC and achieve the 15,000 TC necessary for Diamond status.
 I think the major issue here is exhaustion: one person reported success playing $10 hands at video poker for four hours, with a rather numb behind at the end of the ordeal.
 But we’re all used to sitting in a plane for four hours or more, right? 😉